The conservative Camassa-Holm flow with step-like irregular initial data: The conservative Camassa--Holm flow

-\begin{proof} We first note that the claim is known if the pair $(u_0,\mu_0)$ is a multi-peakon profile; see~\cite[Section~4]{ConservCH} or~\cite[Section~5]{ConservMP}.
+\begin{proof} We first note that the integral curve $t\mapsto\Phi^t(u_0,\mu_0)$ is continuous by Proposition~\ref{propFlowCont} and that $\Phi^0(u_0,\mu_0)=(u_0,\mu_0)$ by definition.
+The remaining claim is known if the pair $(u_0,\mu_0)$ is a multi-peakon profile; see~\cite[Section~4]{ConservCH} or~\cite[Section~5]{ConservMP}.
 Otherwise, let $(u_{k,0},\mu_{k,0})$ be a sequence of multi-peakon profiles that approximate the initial data $(u_0,\mu_0)$ in the sense of Proposition~\ref{prop:Peakons}.
-The corresponding pairs $(u_k,\mu_k)$ obtained from the integral curves $t\mapsto \Phi^t(u_{k,0},\mu_{k,0})$ then satisfy
+The corresponding pairs